I’ve found the best Shark vacuum deals in the Amazon Prime Day sale

 Shark’s robot vacuum is half price in the sale

-While the sale doesn’t officially start until tomorrow, the retailer has knocked $100s off the price of Shark’s cordless and robot models.

-If you’re in the market for a new vacuum cleaner, I’ve done the arduous job of handpicking the best offers currently available.
-A number of its models are currently half price (including its robot vacuum and mop, which has never been cheaper).
+If you're shopping for a new vacuum, I’ve done the hard work of rounding up the best deals worth snapping up right now, including several models at half price, like the robot vacuum and mop, now at its lowest-ever price.

-From a reliable cordless vacuum that comes IndyBest-approved to a robot vacuum that will do it all for you, below you’ll find the best Shark deals now live ahead of Prime Day.
+From an IndyBest-approved cordless vacuum to a hands-free robot cleaner, here are the top Shark offers available now.